 Now, we can extend the duration of lung support to several days.

 This radical advance allows for interventional therapies, functional recovery, cellular regeneration, and whole organ bioengineering that can facilitate the utilization of more donor lungs than ever before.
-Through this work, we have also developed additional enabling technologies, including an airway cell replacement device, biomimetic lung sealant, and non-invasive lung imaging diagnostics.
+Through this work, we have also developed enabling technologies, including an airway cell replacement device, lung sealant, and non-invasive lung imaging diagnostics.